-What is the Other Person Flees the Scene of the Accident?
+What if the Other Person Flees the Scene of the Accident?

-If a person leaves the scene of an accident, even if he or she is not at fault, the person may face criminal charges; especially if someone suffers from serious injuries in the accident.
+What if the other person flees the scene of the accident?
+If a person leaves the scene of an accident, the person may face criminal charges; especially if someone suffers from serious injuries in the accident.
 Unfortunately, leaving the scene of an accident can have the following consequences:

 In most states, it is a misdemeanor hit-and-run if someone leaves the scene of an accident that results in property damage.
 A misdemeanor usually involves a fine of $1,000 and possible jail time of up to a year.

 If the accident involves injuries to others – driver, passenger, or pedestrian – the punishment may be more severe.
 The penalty for a felony hit-and-run varies from state to state.
 It is likely, those who flee the scene of an accident that results in injuries, will face incarceration and/or a fine of up to $10,000.

 It is a felony in all states if someone leaves the scene of an accident where someone dies.

 If someone makes the mistake of fleeing the scene after an accident, there are ways for him/her to face the consequences of their actions.
 A police officer will arrive on the scene and will conduct their investigation.
 This may include you as well as any witnesses who saw the accident.
 Police officers will look for footage of the accident, such as traffic light cameras, or cameras from nearby businesses.
 Any evidence that is available will help in trying to find the person who fled the scene.
 With all of the information provided by you and any witnesses, the police can begin actively searching for the other driver.